The best cloud storage for photos and pictures in 2025

 As a photographer, you’re probably already familiar with Adobe's suite of photo manipulation tools, but did you know it now also offers cloud photo storage?

 Adobe Creative Cloud has a few plans that include cloud storage.
-The Lightroom plan ($9.99 per month) gets you 1TB of storage and the popular Lightroom photo management app.
+The Lightroom plan ($11.99 per month) gets you 1TB of storage alongside the popular Lightroom photo management app.
 The Photography plan ($19.99 per month) gets you 20GB of storage and adds Photoshop, the leading photo editor to the mix.
 Or, you could choose a plan like the Creative Cloud All Apps plan ($59.99 per month), which includes over 20 Adobe apps and 100GB of cloud storage.

 Managing photos in Creative Cloud is a pleasant experience too, thanks to classy image galleries where you can explore your work or share shots with others.
-With Group Libraries, collaborators can add photos to shared folders, though you can always make individual folders private.
-Adobe's created macOS, Windows, iOS, and Android Creative Cloud apps, so uploading is a breeze no matter what device you’re using.

 Read our Adobe Creative Cloud review focusing on its cloud storage.